 If the Company does enter into an interested party transaction, and a potential conflict of interest arises, the Director concerned will abstain from any discussions and will also refrain from exercising any influence over other members of the Board.

-The Group does not have a general mandate from shareholders for interested person transactions pursuant to Catalist Rule 920.
-Details of the interested person transaction entered into by the Group for FY2020 as required to be disclosed pursuant to Rule 1204(17) of the Catalist Rules are set out below:
+The Group does not have a general mandate from shareholders for interested person transactions pursuant to Rule 920 of the Catalist Rules.
+The Company confirms that there were no interested person transactions entered into by the Group for FY2021.